 - We just got rejected from Sundance – now what?

 - We just WON the Best Picture award at some regional film festival nobody ever heard of!

-- Holly crap – we just got a call from a sales agent!
-They want to put our movie on iTunes!
+- Holly crap.
+We just got a call from a distributor!
+They want to put our movie on Amazon!

 - Wait, I just read the agreement and the distribution deal doesn’t pay.

-- Wait… I can get my own movie into iTunes.
-Without the middle-man?
+- Wait… I can get my own movie into Amazon.
+Without a distributor?

-- Dear friends and family and ex-girlfriend and crowdfunders, we are in iTunes!
+- Dear friends and family and ex-girlfriend and crowdfunders, we are in Amazon!

-- I really wish I would have budgeted to self-distribute and market my movie.
+- I really wish I would have budgeted for a self-distribution film campaign.